liftbridge-io/liftbridge/README.md

 which is attached to a NATS subject.
 The stream then records messages on that subject to a replicated write-ahead log.
 Multiple consumers can read back from the same stream, and multiple streams can be attached to the same subject.
 Liftbridge provides a Kafka-like API in front of NATS.
+See the Liftbridge [overview](overview.md) for more information.

 ### Why was it created?